 Magic The Gathering Art Director | Killing a Goldfish – Interview – April 23, 2015 | View Wizards resume 1995-98 >

-In a past life I was the art director for Magic The Gathering, the monumental collectible trading card game — among many other stately duties at Wizards of the Coast (WOTC).
+In a past life I was the art director for Magic The Gathering, the monumental collectible trading card game — among many other stately duties at Wizards of the Coast (WotC).
 What an honor and privileged it was.
 While perusing the web a while ago I stumbled upon Jesse’s blog ‘Killing a Goldfish’.
-He had, I thought, written a candidly insightful review of the Mirage card set — the first of 6 sets I art directed for WOTC from 1995 – 1998.
+He had, I thought, written a candidly insightful review of the Mirage card set — the first of 6 sets I art directed for WotC from 1995 – 1998.
 So I left a comment.
 He responded by asking for an interview.
-I invited him over so we could go through all the WOTC relics, and original art I’ve keep on hand all these years.
+I invited him over so we could go through all the WotC relics, and original art I’ve kept on hand all these years.

 “I’m Jesse Mason.
 This blog started as mostly rambling about combo decks, but has evolved into some sort of literary critique/humor/Smackdown! hybrid.”

 Pop-Up Book Designer | White Heat | Santa Fe – 1993-94 | View Pop-Up Book resume >